ulasayyilmaz/ulasayyilmaz/README.md

 - 👋 Hi, I’m @ulasayyilmaz
-- 👀 I’m interested in the intersection of Computer Science and Neuroscience.
+- 👀 I’m interested in the intersection of Neuroscience, Psychology and Computer Science.
 - 🌱 The coursework I completed includes Artificial & Biological Vision, Mobile Robotics, Managing Complex Systems, Machine Learning, Computational Statistics, Algorithms, Electronics, Affective Neuroscience.
-- 📫 How to reach me: iuaa2020@mymail.pomona.edu
+- 📫 How to reach me: ulasayyilmaz@gmail.com
+- I currently work as a Lab Manager at the Claremont McKenna College working with fMRI Neuroimaging Data!

 <!---
 ulasayyilmaz/ulasayyilmaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.